 UC Hastings’ Center for Negotiation and Dispute Resolution (CNDR) hosted the series’ first two speakers in October.
-This one-hour virtual, “lunch and learn” series will feature four different speakers over the course of the 2020-21 school year at UC Hastings Law.
+This one-hour virtual, “lunch and learn” series will feature different speakers over the course of the 2020-21 school year at UC Hastings Law.
 This event is open to the public.

 Grande Lum: Working on Community-Wide Reconciliation